easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_COMPARISON_MATRIX.md

   URL per env        YES      YES       NO        YES       NO ───────────────────────────────────────────────────────────────────────

-MEDIA & ASSET GENERATION (Q-IDE UNIQUE) ─────────────────────────────────────────────────────────────────────── Image Generation      ✅✅✓   ❌        ❌        ❌        ❌
+MEDIA & ASSET GENERATION (Top Dog UNIQUE) ─────────────────────────────────────────────────────────────────────── Image Generation      ✅✅✓   ❌        ❌        ❌        ❌
   BYOK with Runway   YES      NO        NO        NO        NO